-Accounting principles generally accepted in the United States of America requires that the management's discussion and analysis, on pages 4 through 24, and the schedule of proportionate share of the total pension liability, as part of employees' retirement systems information, on page 69, and the schedule of proportionate share of the other postemployment benefits liability other than pensions, on page 70, be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America requires that the management's discussion and analysis, on pages 4 through 24, and the schedule of proportionate share of the total pension liability, as part of employees' retirement systems information, on page 67, and the schedule of proportionate share of the other postemployment benefits liability other than pensions, on page 68, be presented to supplement the basic financial statements.

-Such information is the responsibility of Management and, although not a part of the basic financial statements, is required by GASB, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with GAAS, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
-We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
+Such information, although not a part of the basic financial statements, is required by GASB, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We do not express an opinion or provide any assurance on the information or provide any assurance.